-There are any number of reasons to co-counsel with another law firm.
-It could be that the other firm is able to practice in a state that you’re not.
+There is any number of reasons to co-counsel with another law firm.
+It could be that the other firm is able to practice in a state that you are not.
 It could also be that your firm is more experienced in a particular area of law than your potential partner.
 These arrangements can benefit both firms and, more importantly, better serve the client.

 It does not matter which state you are in.
 We have offices in several states, and we are able to work with attorneys anywhere in the country.

 Whether you decide to co-counsel with Burg Simpson or someone else, there are some things you should do before signing any collaboration agreements:

 - Do your homework.
 Find out as much as possible about your potential new partner.
 Look at their track record, interview the partners, and even consider a background check.
 When you enter into a co-counsel agreement, you are not only sharing resources and potential revenue, but you are sharing your reputation.
 It is also prudent to confirm that your potential co-counsel is adequately insured.